-As an example, Figure 17 shows time series of IASI/Metop-A derived mid-tropospheric $CO_2$ column as a function of time and latitude.
-The trend, seasonality and latitudinal gradient of $CO_2$ are clear in the figure.
-Figure 18 shows the same but for IASI/Metop-B.
+As an example, Figure 19 shows time series of IASI/Metop-A derived mid-tropospheric CO_2 column as a function of time and latitude.
+The trend, seasonality and latitudinal gradient of CO_2 are clear in the figure.
+Figure 20 shows the same but for IASI/Metop-B and Figure 21 for IASI/Metop-C.

-Figure 19 and Figure 20 show spatial maps for the IASI/Metop-A and IASI/Metop-B products, respectively, to also illustrate the spatial coverage of the data for a typical month including number of observations and standard deviation.
+Figure 22, Figure 23 and Figure 24 show spatial maps for the IASI/Metop-A, IASI/Metop-B products and IASI/Metop-C, respectively, to also illustrate the spatial coverage of the data for a typical month including number of observations and standard deviation.

-Figure 17 - Monthly and latitudinal evolution of mid-tropospheric $CH_4$ (top) as seen by IASI/Metop-A and number of observations per 10 deg latitude band (bottom).
+Figure 19 - Mid-tropospheric CH4 (top) as seen by IASI/Metop-A, reported uncertainty (middle) and number of observations per month and 10 deg latitude band (bottom).